Welcome

 I am also interested in collaborative digital alternatives and digital commons (free software, OpenStreetMap, Wikipedia, Fediverse, etc.) and more generally in free culture marked by mutual aid, sharing and the democratic collaborative management of common tools.

-I defend the respect for fundamental human rights that digital technology weakens or violates, the fight against surveillance, repression and discrimination that the technopolice tools put in place, and I oppose the dominant digital technology which is ecologically and humanly unacceptable.
-I am interested in any technique, technology or organization that allows you to hack, divert, or things differently.
+I defend fundamental human rights that digital technology weakens or violates, the fight against surveillance, repression and discrimination that the technopolice tools put in place.
+I oppose the dominant digital technology which is environmentally and humanly unacceptable.
+I am interested in any technique, technology or organization that allows to hack, divert, or build a different technology that can be debated and built democratically, is independent from political and economical powers and takes care of people and of the environment.

 ❤ I am a board member of l'April, a French organization promoting and defending free software.

-In 2023 I began a PhD thesis in Sustainable ICT within the Limites Numériques research team.
-My research is about digital obsolescence, in particular software obsolescence, and remediation strategies.
+In 2026 I completed my PhD thesis in Computer Science, in sustainability and socio-environmental impacts of technology, within the Limites Numériques research team.
+My research is about digital obsolescence, in particular software obsolescence, and remediation strategies, in particular through free/libre open source alternatives.

 On this website you will find: